Brady-Beecham/Capstone-Team-PowerHouse/Reports/Lessons Learned and Acquired Skills.md

 ## What would you do differently if you were able to do it over again?
  If I was able to do it again.
 I will choose a bigger size for resistors and Capacitors for easy soldering it
 ## What new knowledge or skills did you acquire throughout Capstone?
+I learned many things, such as Kicad, designing PCB, buck converter "step down," and the switch can be a controller between the wall power and backup battery, and this controller manages the voltage between them.

 # Khalifah Altamimi
 ## What went well?